naddym/nifi-course-abm/templates/README.md

 ## Lab Templates

-This section contains all the templates (`30+ examples/usecases)` which are pre-defined collection of excercises done through-out the course.
-You can simply download and upload to your NiFi instance to practice it offline.
+The templates provided in this section are a treasure trove of practical exercises, comprising over `30+ examples and use cases` that have been meticulously crafted throughout the course.
+Simply download them and upload to your NiFi instance to hone your skills and master the art of data flow management.